sofa-framework/doc/10_Getting_Started/20_Build/20_MacOS.md

 install them all and not worry about it later.
 This list does not cover all available SOFA plugins, only the ones that are built by our continuous integration platform.

--  CGALPlugin: `sudo apt install libcgal-dev libcgal-qt5-dev`
+-  CGALPlugin: `brew install cgal`
--  MeshSTEPLoader: `sudo apt install liboce-ocaf-dev`
+-  MeshSTEPLoader: `brew install opencascade`
--  SofaAssimp: `sudo apt install libassimp-dev`
+-  SofaAssimp: `brew install assimp`
--  SofaCUDA: `sudo apt install nvidia-cuda-toolkit`
+-  SofaCUDA: `brew install homebrew/cask-drivers/nvidia-cuda`
--  SofaHeadlessRecorder: `sudo apt install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev`
--  SofaPardisoSolver: `sudo apt install libblas-dev liblapack-dev`
+-  SofaPardisoSolver: `brew install lapack`

 # Building SOFA